8p/EightPointsGuzzleBundle/README.md

 This bundle integrates [Guzzle 6.x][1] into Symfony.
 Guzzle is a PHP framework for building RESTful web service clients.
-It comes with a WSSE Auth Plugin that can be used optionally.

 GuzzleBundle follows semantic versioning.
 Read more on [semver.org][2].